Larry Mondello: Description

 Larry and Beaver have an on-again/off-again relationship.
 The boys sometimes quarrel but make up when the clouds pass.
 They are in the same class together at Grant Avenue Grammar School and are forced to attend ballroom dance lessons at Miss Spencer's School of the Dance on Saturdays.
 In the first-season episode "Beaver's Short Pants", Larry taunts Beaver at school for having "girl's stockings" and calls him a "sissy" for wearing a formal short pants suit with kneesocks, provoking Beaver to punch Larry in the stomach.
-Larry runs away from home in one episode — but only as far as Beaver's bathroom where he sleeps in the bath tub.
+Larry runs away from home in one episode — but only as far as Beaver's bathroom where he sleeps in the bathtub.
 In another episode, Larry throws his mother's pin money out the window, picks it up later, and claims the money fell from an airplane.

-Actor Stevens left the show when his family moved from Burbank, California, to Philadelphia, Pennsylvania, a move which brought Stevens's acting career to an end.
-According to Barbara Billingsley (in her TV Archive interview), his character was written out because of his overly ambitious stage mother causing grief with the producers.
-Stevens reprised his role of Larry Mondello in the 1983 reunion telemovie, Still the Beaver.
+According to some sources, actor Stevens left the show in 1960 when his family moved from Burbank, California, to Philadelphia, Pennsylvania.
+However, according to Barbara Billingsley (in her TV Archive interview), his character was written out because of his overly ambitious stage mother causing grief with the producers.
+This would tie in more closely with the fact that, post Leave It To Beaver, Stevens continued to get occasional roles in California-shot TV shows through 1963, before his career as a child actor came to a close.
+Stevens himself mentioned a third reason his career ended: he wanted to get out of the show to live a normal life as a normal kid.

+Stevens reprised his role of Larry Mondello in the 1983 reunion telemovie, Still the Beaver, and appeared in three episodes of the subsequent series The New Leave It To Beaver.